ARUP-NGS/BMFtools/MANUAL.md

     > -q:    Skip read pairs which fail.
     > -d:    Set bam compression level to default (6).
     > -i:    Skip read pairs whose insert size is less than <INT>.
-    > -u:    Skip read pairs where both reads have a fraction of unambiguous base calls >= <FLOAT>
+    > -u:    Skip read pairs where both reads have a fraction of unambiguous base calls >= <parameter>
     > -S:    Use this for single-end marking.
 Only sets the QC fail bit for reads failing barcode QC.
     > Set input.namesrt.bam to '-' or 'stdin' to read from stdin.
     > Set output.bam to '-' or 'stdout' or omit to stdout.